despoinavdl/AdvancedDatabasesNTUA23/README.md

 # AdvancedDatabasesNTUA23
 Final project of the course Advanced Databases - 9th semester, Electrical Computer Engineering, National Technical University of Athens.

-Queries are implemented using Python 3.10.
+Series of queries regarding the basic dataset of [Los Angeles Crime Data](https://catalog.data.gov/dataset/crime-data-from-2010-to-2019)(https://catalog.data.gov/dataset/crime-data-from-2020-to-present).
+Project runs on Apache Spark over Apache Hadoop Yarn using HDFS.
+All queries are implemented using Python 3.10.

 Detail description in the form of a report can be found [here](https://github.com/despoinavdl/AdvancedDatabasesNTUA23/blob/main/03119111_03119442.pdf)